FAQ - Online Classes

 Review the admissions essay, write down the reasons that you believe you should be admitted to the program, and review your completed admissions package.
 Ask yourself these questions: Why am I applying to this program?
 What do I want to do upon completion of the program?
 How will I adjust my schedule in order to complete the program?

 How many courses am I required to enroll in each semester?

-To remain as an active student, you will have to enroll in at least two courses per academic year.
+To remain as an active student, you will have to enroll in at least three semesters per academic year.
 If you need to take more than one semester off, you will have to apply for a Leave of Absence*.